Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_mc/2_model_results.rst

 Results
 ==================================

-In this section, we will cover exectuting the model and its different outputs.
+In this section, we will cover executing the model and its different outputs.

 Solve Model
 -----------------------